island-is/island.is/libs/island-ui/contentful/README.md

 ## Running Unit Tests

-To execute the unit tests for `island-ui-contentful`, run the following command:
+To run the unit tests for `island-ui-contentful`, use the following command:

 ```bash
 ng test island-ui-contentful